scds/rdm-best-practices/topics/3-security-and-storage.md

 - Use "Full disk encrpytion" if you are using a personal computer or laptop.
 This is called FileVault on Mac OS and "device encryption" or Bitlocker on Windows.
 - Encrypt individual files in Microsoft Office using the "Protect Document" function.
 - Other files can be encrypted using Disk Utility on Mac OS or with a third-party tool like [VeraCrypt](https://www.veracrypt.fr/en/Home.html).

+For more details about working with and managing sensitive data, check out our workshop "[Securely Managing and Publishing Sensitive Data](https://scds.github.io/intro-rdm/sensitive.html)".

 ### Enable Multi-Factor Authenticator (MFA)